Wabinab/Xenoblade-Chronicles-3-The-Book/src/17_valdi.md

 Valdi looked back at the broken mecha-robot, without the Consul disturbing them, "Ahh, I'm sorry!
 I...
 I couldn't do anything..."

-Lanz rebuted, "I wouldn't say that.
+Lanz rebutted, "I wouldn't say that.
 At the very least, this little guy got to live the way you wanted him to."

 "...
 Well, I sure hope so.
 Thanks.
 For rescuing me."
 By now, we could see two transporting levnis had been parked behind the group, don't know when it appeared.
 Turning back to the mecha-robot, "Next time, I'll be sure to give you a tougher body, Mechafriend."